Use form and field events

-You can add scripts for the OnLoad and OnSave events for the form and OnChange events for each field.
+You can add scripts for the OnLoad and OnSave events for forms and OnChange events for each field.
 Tabs have a TabStateChange event and IFRAMES have an OnReadyStateComplete event.
 Handlers for the PreSearch event and events raised by the business process flow control can only be added and removed using methods for the respective controls.

 |Events in the form are disabled for the bulk edit form.
 The bulk edit form is displayed when multiple records in a list are edited.|

 The OnLoad event occurs after the form has loaded.
 It cannot prevent the window from loading.
 Use the OnLoad event to prepare the data in the form for use.
-Some actions that can be performed by using the OnLoad event include the following:
+Actions that can be performed by using the OnLoad event include the following:

 Perform calculations based on changing values.

 Alert a user to a situation.

 Disable fields that shouldn’t be updated.

 The OnSave event does not correspond to the standard HTML OnSubmit event.
 The OnSave event occurs when :

 The user clicks the button in the lower right corner of the form, even when there is no changed data to be saved.

 Code executes the Xrm.Page.data.entity.save method, even when there is no changed data to be saved.